 A document is a written, printed or electronic matter providing data or proof that serves as an official record.

 Do you know that there are so many types of business documents that they can be used to communicate, transact deals, and even evaluate productivity?
 They even vary from short email messages to complicated legal contracts.
 So if you want to learn how to make them, then below are easy steps to effectively make a document.
 Start a good document practice now!

 You must first understand the purpose of writing a document.
 There are many types of documents, but they are either intended to inform or convince.
 It may be intended to describe a technical process, share background data, or to act as a progress report on a project.
 Ensure that your company document obviously expresses its goal to the reader.

 2. Know your Target Audience

 Know your audience and direct them to your writing.
-Consider whether the tone of your document suits your target group.
+Consider whether the tone of your document suits your target market.
 Appropriate company writing expertise will be helpful for this purpose.
 Basically, think as if you're trying to come up with marketing strategies that will convince othrers to go through whatever you have to say.
 If you aren't sure precisely who your audience is, ask yourself who you're writing for and who's most probable to benefit from your writing.

 3. Know the Needs of your Readers

 Carefully consider the information the reader will want or need.
 Recognize and include that data in your document after you have recognized your audience.
 Try to tackle any prospective arguments or issues that readers may have and try to address those.